6192-sp24/rec04/README.md

 - `funky` is a funky looking log from an almost-correct implementation of a four concurrent stage processor.
 - `funky_fixed` is when we switch two method calls in `funky`.
 It has the best cycles-per-instruction (but not necessarily the best overall performance. why? compare with `4_concurrent`)

 Here is a picture of what `funky_fixed` looks like (and what your processor may look like when you're done!) in case you haven't opened Konata yet.
+Each row is one instruction and each column is one cycle.

 ![sneak peek of funky_fixed](pic_funky_fixed.png)